Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like tomatoes, squash, peppers, and cucumbers.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow herbs and vegetables.
+Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
+Other beloved garden vegetables love the heat, like cucumbers, peppers, squash, and tomatoes.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery is also lovely, so create an oasis within your home.
-A sunroom or enclosed porch is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
+An indoor garden of greenery is also lovely.
+Look into house plants and create an oasis inside your home.
+A sunroom or enclosed porch is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
 Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors